Twinklebear/tobj/README.md

 ## Features

 * `ahash` – On by default.
 Use [`ahash::AHashMap`](https://docs.rs/ahash/latest/ahash/struct.AHashMap.html)
-   for hashing when reading files/additional MTL properties.
+   for hashing when reading files and merging vertices.
 To disable and use the slower `std::collections::HashMap` instead, unset default features in `Cargo.toml`:

    ```toml
    [dependencies.tobj]
    default-features = false
    ```

+* `merging` – Adds support for merging indentical vertex positions on disconnected faces during import.
+* `rordering` – Adds support for reordering the normal- and texture coordinate indices.

 ## Documentation